rvedotrc/dns-checker/README.md

 Limitations
 -----------

-When performing lookups, the script chooses a nameserver at random.
-If it chooses an IPv6 server and your host doesn't have an IPv6 Internet connection, the lookup will fail.
-(And the same for IPv4).

 Doesn't deal well with errors, including CNAME nameservers, SERVFAIL, lame (non-authoritative) servers, or zones incorrectly set up to depend on each other's nameservers.